Our Inspiration

 Satyanarayana Dasa Babaji (PhD in Sanskrit) is the guiding inspiration behind the Center for Feminine Spirituality.
 From an early age, Babaji felt a deep affinity with India’s spiritual teachings and rich cultural heritage.
 Raised in a traditional family environment, he witnessed firsthand the essential and dignified role of women as the heart of society.
 This formative experience has profoundly shaped his lifelong commitment to honoring the feminine spirit of devotion on the spiritual path.

-In his teachings on the Sandarbhas and commentaries on the Śrīmad Bhāgavatam, Babaji emphasizes the true purpose of the Vedic scriptures: to awaken love for the Divine.
+In his teachings on the Sandarbhas and commentaries on the Śrīmad Bhāgavatam, Babaji explains how the ultimate purpose of the Vedic scriptures is to awaken love for the Divine.
 He reveals how the amorous pastimes depicted in these texts serve as symbolic expressions of this divine love and are primarily portrayed through feminine characters.
-These portrayals, he stresses, should never be interpreted through the lens of mundane romantic relationships but understood within their sacred, transcendental context.
+These portrayals, he emphasizes, invite us to look beyond mundane romantic interpretations and enter into their sacred, transcendental meaning.

 Jaya Devi